ArunPougajendy/React-Map-Sketch/README.md

 ## Details

-This free-hand sketch functionality was achieved using the Google maps dom event once a polygon is complete, you will get the coordinates of borders which you can pass to the API
+This free-hand sketch functionality was achieved using the Google maps dom event listeners.
+Once a polygon is complete, you will get the coordinates of borders which you can pass to the API

 ## Use-Case